 When you do, you won’t see them appearing on your bookshelf any longer.

-To achieve a title, click the three-dot menu, and click, the Archive title option.
+To archive a title, click the three-dot menu, and click the Archive Title option.

 Now you will only see your published books that are available for sale.